Skip to main content

 Speaker: David Hooper, Vice President, Banking and Payments Consulting, CGI

-To dominate the SME sector, credit unions must embrace digital agility with platforms that deliver seamless, personalized experiences tailored to business needs.
-By enabling real-time payments and exploring embedded finance, credit unions can remove transactional friction, reduce churn, and build lasting member loyalty.
-Featuring insights from Coast Capital Savings, this session will explore how a digital-first strategy can accelerate growth and help agile credit unions compete with the Big Five through speed, “invisible banking,” and member-centric innovation.
+To compete and grow in commercial banking, credit unions must embrace digital agility with platforms that deliver seamless, personalized experiences tailored to complex business needs.
+By enabling real-time payments, streamlining journeys, and exploring embedded finance, credit unions can remove friction, reduce churn, and build lasting member loyalty.

 The future of patronage